canmet-energy/btap_batch/REVISIONS.md

+###2020-02-23: 1.0.003
+Features Added.
+* Preliminary support for peak, PH, tedi and meui metrics
+* added ability to do run with opensource aspect only.
+The new image_name btap_public_cli will run everything in standards but will not run any costing.
+* reorganized example to have a folder for each type.
+Elimination, Sensitivity and IDP have been created.
+* Added latin hypercube sampling workflow similar to NREL's code.
+* updated the dashboard similar to NREL's code.

 ###2020-02-23: 1.0.002
 After comments from team yesterday added new features.
 * Reduced DESIRED_AWS_VCPUS for aws_batch from 50 to the default (0).
 It will take slightly longer to ramp up the cluster.
 But will save money for smaller runs.